pymupdf/PyMuPDF/examples/README.rst

-cal-maker.py            creates a PDF with 3-year calendars csv2meta.py             load a PDF metadata dictionary from a CSV file's contents csv2toc.py              load a PDF TOC (table of contents) from a CSV file's contents embedded-copy.py        copies embedded files between source and target PDF embedded-export.py      exports an emdedded file from a PDF embedded-import.py      embeds a new file into a PDF
+cal-maker.py            creates a PDF with 3-year calendars csv2meta.py             load a PDF metadata dictionary from a CSV file's contents csv2toc.py              load a PDF TOC (table of contents) from a CSV file's contents colordbRGB.py           creates a PDF showing all available color database colors colordbHSV.py           like colordbRGB.py but in sort order "Hue, Saturation, Value" embedded-copy.py        copies embedded files between source and target PDF embedded-export.py      exports an emdedded file from a PDF embedded-import.py      embeds a new file into a PDF